bryansmullen/fidil/readme.md

 - As a music enthusiast, I want to know what different instruments are used in Irish music so that I can be more aware of what I am listening to.
 - As a hobbyist musician, I want to learn detailed information about individual instruments so that I can understand their various quirks and idiosyncrasies.
 - As a music enthusiast, I want to know about the different dance forms in Irish music so that I can understand why the musical forms are structured the way they are.
-- As a hobbyist musician, I want to learn detailed information about each individual dance style so that I understand how to better accompany each one.
+- As a hobbyist musician, I want to learn detailed information about each dance style so that I understand how to better accompany each one.
-- As a music enthusiast, I want to read about Irish Music so that I can develop my own sense of Irish culture.
+- As a music enthusiast, I want to read about Irish Music so that I can develop my sense of Irish culture.
 - As a content creator, I want to be able to contact online Irish Music platforms so that I might have my writing on the topic published.

 ### Wireframes

 Once the user stories are completed, [wireframes](https://xd.adobe.com/view/ddf5e229-2703-4fcc-4d65-98d347cce994-abc4/?fullscreen) are generated to form the layout of the website which allow the target user to achieve their goals.
-The wireframes are generated to accomodate three different screen sizes in a responsive layout:
+The wireframes are generated to accommodate three different screen sizes in a responsive layout:

-- Macbook Pro (2019)
+- MacBook Pro (2019)
 - iPad Pro (12.9")
 - iPhone X

 ### Color Palette

-Next the brand is designed.
+Next, the brand is designed.
 This involves the creation of a [logo](https://github.com/bryansmullen/fidil/blob/master/assets/img/fidil_logo.svg), compiling of a [color palette](https://color.adobe.com/Fidil-Options-color-theme-15024567), and selection of appropriate [font choices](https://use.typekit.net/hmk0dts.css).

-The colors palette chosen for the brand consist of blues and oranges.
-The blues represent the refreshing, reliable nature of the website delivering the content, while the orange represents the vibrant creativity inherant in Irish music.
+The colours palette chosen for the brand consist of blues and oranges.
+The blues represent the refreshing, reliable nature of the website delivering the content, while the orange represents the vibrant creativity inherent in Irish music.

 The orange shade derives from a shade of orange found in the wood of a picture of a fiddle, and this same photo also forms the basis of the curve of the logo.
-The blue shades, as well as the red shade are then selected using [Adobe Color Picker](https://color.adobe.com/create) to experiment and find shades to compliment.
+The blue shades, as well as the red shade, are then selected using [Adobe Color Picker](https://color.adobe.com/create) to experiment and find shades to compliment.

 ### Typography

 [Century gothic](https://fonts.adobe.com/fonts/century-gothic) is selected as the primary typeface for the major headings because of its modern, sleek design, as well as it's striking look in headings and logos.
 It is well supported across modern browsers according to [fonts.com](https://www.fonts.com/font/monotype/century-gothic/story).
-[Minion Pro](https://fonts.adobe.com/fonts/minion) is chosen to compliment it through the body text, and it is recommended by [bonfx.com](https://bonfx.com/fonts-that-go-with-century-gothic/) as a less serious, more friendly pairing than some of the other options available.
+[Minion Pro](https://fonts.adobe.com/fonts/minion) is chosen to complement it through the body text, and it is recommended by [bonfx.com](https://bonfx.com/fonts-that-go-with-century-gothic/) as a less serious, more friendly pairing than some of the other options available.

 ### Imagery

-[Shutterstock](https://www.shutterstock.com/) is used as the primary source of imagery for the website as it provides high quality images available for licensing.
+[Shutterstock](https://www.shutterstock.com/) is used as the primary source of imagery for the website as it provides high-quality images available for licensing.
 Licenses have been obtained for all imagery used in this project in line with their Standard License.

 ### Prototype

-With these decisions in place a high fidelity [prototype](https://xd.adobe.com/view/3b60cd6d-786b-40d6-638f-78cb19bc9942-4d51/) is created drawing together all strands of the design to show what the developed project will look like.
-Decisions such as placement of content, sizing of images, application of color and typography palettes are taken at this point.
+With these decisions in place, a high fidelity [prototype](https://xd.adobe.com/view/3b60cd6d-786b-40d6-638f-78cb19bc9942-4d51/) is created drawing together all strands of the design to show what the developed project will look like.
+Decisions such as placement of content, sizing of images, application of colour and typography palettes are taken at this point.
 Once completed, the prototype undergoes testing to ensure that content is easily accessible to first-time users, and testing insights are documented.
-Once testing is completed, the development assets are exported in the form of jpg and svg files, in appropriate sizes for each device as applicable.
+Once testing is completed, the development assets are exported in the form of jpg and SVG files, at appropriate sizes for each device as applicable.

 ### Development